surikbs/CertifiedKubernetesSpecialist-CKS/05. SupplyChainSecurity/README.md

     - Run as Root: avoid running as root.

    ### Scanning images for known Vulnerabilities.
-    - Trvy is a commandline tool that allows you to scan container images for vulnerabilities
+    - Trvy is a commandline tool that allows you to scan container images for vulnerabilities that have already been discovered and documented by the security experts.
     - Trvy generates a reort that lists known vulnerabilities found in the images.

+## Scanning images with an Admission Controllers

+   - The ImagePolicyWebhook admission controller allows a backend webhook to make admission decisions.
+   - Intercept requests to the kube API before objects are created.
+It allows, prevent or make changes to the objects before creating.
+   - Allows to use custom logic to approve or deny the creation of workloads.
+   - you can use external applications as admission controller to scan images for vulnerabilities automatically as workloads get created.